Kapouett/tes3mp-battle-royale/README.md

 Battle Royale game mode for TES3MP 0.7.0-alpha.

-This is far from finished, so I won't write anything useful here for now.

 - `scripts/custom/testBR.lua` is the file with most of the code.
 - `scripts/custom/testBRLootManager`.lua manages loot tables and loot spawning logic.
 - `scripts/custom/testBRConfig.lua` contains settings for the Battle Royale scripts.